 East Taiwan is fast becoming a famous route for cyclists, offering scenic coastal riding and winding valleys, with numerous highlights to experience along the journey.
-Our Taiwan leadership, Tot and Simon, share one such highlight, a firm favorite of theirs to visit in the country - the island gem of Sanxiantai, off the southeast coast of Taiwan - the “Magic Island” as they call it.
+Our Taiwan leadership, Tot and Simon, share one such highlight.
+A firm favorite of the family's is the island gem of Sanxiantai, or Taiwan's "Magic Island” as they call it.

 Just a short ride from our house in Chenggong on Taiwan’s wild East Coast lies Sanxiantai or Three Immortals Platform.
-Sanxiantai is a volcanic islet only a few hundred meters offshore, connected to the mainland by a footbridge, yet still manages to feel a world away.
+Sanxiantai is a volcanic islet only a few hundred meters offshore.
+It's connected to the mainland by a footbridge, yet still manages to feel a world away.
 The islet is actually a former crater and gets the name Three Immortals Platform from its topography which (vaguely) resembles three hunched figures (3 of the 8 Taoist immortals).
-From afar, the islet entices you to brave the often windswept eight arched bridge, and from here a raised pathway guides you on a gentle circuit around the island.
+From afar, the islet entices you to brave the often windswept eight arched bridge.
+There a raised pathway guides you on a gentle circuit around the island.